Testing and Publishing

-- Testing status: A more thorough live test with specific users to be extra certain before launch.
+- Testing status: a live test with specific users before launch.

 Preview mode

-- Check that multi-step guides and surveys have the right pace
+- Multi-step guides and surveys have the right pace.

-- Pins and tooltips appear exactly where they should.
+- Pins and tooltips appear where they should.

 - Open a guide or survey.

-- Enter the URL of the page with the Guides and Surveys SDK installed.
+- For web, enter the URL of the page with the Guides and Surveys SDK installed.
+For mobile, scan the QR code or open the preview URL.

 Conditions checked in preview mode

-The preview bar shows the status of the three conditions that Amplitude uses to decide to show the guide or survey:
+The preview bar shows the status of the three conditions Amplitude uses to decide whether to show the guide or survey:

 Condition status